Quas94/simple-climate-model/README.md

 - validation of global variables when user modifies them

 - flatline/grey out input charts if their corresponding forcing checkbox is unticked
-- chart axis labels
+- chart axis labels, line labels
+- temperatures for some scenarios are bugged?
+- output charts don't have rightmost x-axis label
-- figure out + fix issue where charts are going vertical + overshooting sometimes
+- figure out + fix issue where charts are going vertical + overshooting sometimes -are they NaNs?
 - resizing issues to do with page layout and graph display (including popups)
 - remainder of input/output charts
 - copying data across to custom scenarios (deep copy!)